Pilot-in/PiloPress/components.md

   We can restrict the component choices to the "Blue Button" component.
   Assign that layout to Posts.
 - Edit a post and add the "Button" layout.
-- In the layout's PHP file, add the following code:
+- In the layout's PHP file, add the following code after `<?php` tag:

 ```php